nus-cs2113-AY2324S2/ip/docs/README.md

 ```
 todo CS2113 Quiz
 __________________________________________________________
-Got it.
-I've added a
-todo:
+The latest task on your list is:
 [T][ ] CS2113 Quiz
- Now you have 1 tasks in the list.
+ Now you have 4 tasks in the list.
 __________________________________________________________
 ```